 These make your camera more versatile and is favored for deep sky astrophotography.

 A downside is that full spectrum modified cameras will not perform well for regular, daytime photography.

 For more on this, here is a great video on the topic:

 How To Get An Astrophotography Modified Camera

 There are four ways to get an astro modified camera:

 - Buy an astro modified camera for sale

 - Perform the modification yourself on your own camera

-How to buy an astro modified camera
+2. Buy an astro modified camera for sale

 Life Pixel also offers to modify your camera by manually altering the sensor for you.